Moroccan Harira is a healthy soup with ground turkey, legumes, and fresh herbs and African spices. Make this lentil soup for a Ramadan meal!

 - 2 stalks celery chopped

-- 1 tbsp fresh ginger paste or 1 inch piece, minced
+- 1 tablespoon fresh ginger paste or 1 inch piece, minced

-- ½ cup fresh chopped parsley reserve 1 tbsp for garnish
+- ½ cup fresh chopped parsley reserve 1 tablespoon for garnish

-- ¾ cup fresh chopped cilantro reserve 1 tbsp for garnish
+- ¾ cup fresh chopped cilantro reserve 1 tablespoon for garnish

 - 2 ½ cups chicken stock